It started when someone forgot the cereal.

 Someone forgot to refill the cereal supplies at our coworking space.
 There are dozens of us, tech entrepreneurs who share desks in a large open-concept office where we work on our individual companies and projects.
 I run my writing business out of there, so I was the natural choice for recording what happened when the office managers left us alone for the holiday week.

-Our space, right in downtown Orlando, is called Canvs, and it’s missing the second ‘a’, because we’re young and hip and hate unnecessary vowels.
-But it’s still pronounced “can-vass,” not “canvz.”
+The space is called Canvs, and it’s pronounced “canvas,” but it’s missing the second ‘a’, because we’re young and hip and hate unnecessary vowels.
 One of Canvs’ perks is free cereal and milk for members.
 There’s also coffee, snacks like peanuts and granola bars, and even fresh fruit.

-The office is closed for nearly two weeks for the holidays, which means our office managers/adult supervision are at home, spending time with their families.
+The office is closed for the holidays, which means the managers are at home.
 But Canvs has 24/7 keycard access, so some of us are back at work the Monday after Christmas.

 Except someone forgot the cereal.

-We think it was one of the office managers, but they wouldn’t give us their cell numbers.
+We think it was one of the managers, but they wouldn’t give us their cell numbers.

 There’s still milk, but only half a gallon of whole milk, and a barely-touched gallon of skim milk.
-We laugh about it being “the American beer of milk,” and dump it down the drain, since the skim milk drinkers are probably at home drinking organic vegan almond milk eggnog.
-We pass the jug of whole milk around like a victory flagon of wine, savoring its sweetness.
+We laugh about it being “the American beer of milk,” and dump it down the drain.

 We refer to the people on the other side of the office, the ones with permanent desks, as the Settlers.
 We laugh and make crude jokes about their name and the states of their relationships.
-In the afternoon, one of the Settlers wanders over to Rover territory, and we drive her out with shouts of “THIS IS SPARTA!”
-Little did we realize, this was the. . . “incident” that sparked the resulting wildfire.
+In the afternoon, one of the Settlers wanders over to our territory, and we drive her out with shouts of “THIS IS SPARTA!”.

-The Rovers arrive at the office early, before the Settlers arrive, and finish the fruit.
-We search for more food, but the cupboards and refrigerators are bare.
+We arrive at the office early, before the Settlers arrive, and finish the fruit.
+We search for more food, but the refrigerators are empty.
 We curse whoever forgot the cereal.

-We turn to the little plastic containers of coffee creamer, but half of them have gone bad.
-We combine the remaining creamers into a single glass.
-When we finish, we have six ounces between us, which we put in our coffee, crouching around the machine as it brews, like cavemen around a cooking fire.
+We combine the remaining creamers into a single glass, which makes six ounces for our coffee.
+We crouch around the machine as it brews, like cavemen around a cooking fire.
 The coffee is hot, and we are pleased at our fortunes.
-We burn the empty containers to cover our tracks and hide our presence.
+We burn the empty containers to cover our tracks.

 That night, as I go to sleep, I think the skim milk may not have been so terrible.